 Chartered Accountant.
-Non-executive member of the Board since December 2005, a member of the Audit, Risk & Compliance Committee, and chairs the Investment and Product Steering Committees.
+Non-executive member of the Board since December 2005, a member of the Audit, Risk & Compliance Committee and the Product Steering Committee and chairs the Investment Committee.
 Partner in Haines Watts Chartered Accountants, one of the top 20 of the UK's largest accountancy practices providing accountancy, tax and audit services to a wide variety of businesses and individuals.
+Martin left the Board on 31 March 2023.